-There is a high risk of tribal fighting in Hela and Southern Highlands provinces.
-Tensions between communal or tribal groups can erupt anytime and without warning and quickly escalate.
+There is a high risk of tribal fighting in the Hela and Southern Highlands provinces.
+Tensions between communal or tribal groups can erupt without warning and quickly escalate.
 Travelers are advised to avoid the Highlands provinces and monitor local media for updates.

-Due to civil unrest, avoiding all travel to the Highlands region, Southern Bougainville, particularly areas near the Panguna mine, is advised.
+Due to civil unrest, it is advised to avoid all travel to the Highlands region, particularly the southern part of Bougainville and areas near the Panguna mine.
 Reconsider traveling to Rabaul in East New Britain Province, Kimbe in West New Britain Province, and Manam Island in Madang Province due to the high seismic and volcanic activity risk.
 There is still WWII unexploded ordinance, and travelers should exercise increased caution when traveling in remote areas, particularly along the Kokoda trail and at Milne Bay and Rabaul.